shajra/haskell-hls-nix/doc/nix.md

 nix path-info --file . hls-renamed
 ```

-    /nix/store/i863633rwz2p75cbfzjy2a8z7w52g7p1-haskell-language-server-ghc884-renamed
+    /nix/store/47f78yzx72m7aljrr706df338la7cccy-haskell-language-server-ghc884-renamed

 ## Running commands<a id="sec-4-3"></a>

+We can run commands in Nix-curated environments with `nix run`.
+Nix will take executables found in packages, put them in an environment's `PATH`, and then execute a user-specified command.

+With `nix run`, you don't even have to build the package first with `nix build` or mess around with the "result" symlinks. `nix run` will build the project if it's not yet been built.

-You can run a command from a package in a Nix expression with `nix run`.
-For example, to get the help message for the `haskell-language-server-8.8.4` executable provided by the "haskell-language-server-ghc884-renamed" package selected by the "hls-renamed" attribute path, we can call the following:
+For example, to get the help message for the `haskell-language-server-8.8.4` executable provided by the `haskell-language-server-ghc884-renamed` package selected by the `hls-renamed` attribute path from `.`, we can call the following:

 ```shell
 nix run \